 In Cantonese, another common phrase for giving directions is “Go Straight” (一直行 Jat1 Zik6 Haang4/ Jik6 Haang4).
 Usually, locals will just point it out or use hand signals to indicate that you should go straight or straight ahead.

 Of course, we should also learn how to say the basic directions in the Cantonese language.
 This can be so much helpful if you refer to places that are far away from each other.
-For example, the Tsim Sha Tsui, an entertainment and shopping hub, is located in the southern point of Kowloon.
+For example, the Tsim Sha Tsui, an entertainment and shopping hub, is located at the southern point of Kowloon.
 You can also have fun in the Eastern District of Hong Kong, where the Monster Building, Cityplaza, and Hong Kong Museum of Coastal Defence are located.

-The next words about asking and giving directions in Cantonese that you need to know is the word "In front of" or "Behind."
+The next words about asking and giving directions in Cantonese that you need to know is the word “In front of” or “Behind.”
 It is also one of the best ways to locate places with the use of landmarks.
-For example, if you have gone to Hong Kong Disneyland in Lantau Island, you will see the Mickey Mouse flower bed in front of Disneyland's Main Street Train.
+For example, if you have gone to Hong Kong Disneyland on Lantau Island, you will see the Mickey Mouse flower bed in front of Disneyland’s Main Street Train.

 The word for near and far is also important when you’re learning in asking and giving directions in Cantonese.
 This is one of your bases if you will take a ride or you just walk.
 It is also helpful to know the exact location of the place based on the places near it.
 For example, you ask a local where to see the beautiful Hong Kong skyline.
 In that case,e they will say, “In Victoria Peak or the Kowloon waterfront (near the clock tower along the Tsim Sha Tsui Promenade), not far from the Star Ferry pier, where benches surround the shoreline with views of Hong Kong.”